sourav1997developer/email-verify-design/README.md

 # Email-verify design.
-Design of any online veryfying plateform.
+Design of any online veriyfying plateform.
+This is the UI of veriyfy system, only Front-end.